neuralvis/elpa-mirror/stable-melpa/dimmer-readme.txt

 `dimmer-configure-helm' is a convenience function for helm users to ensure helm buffers are not dimmed.

+`dimmer-configure-gnus' is a convenience function for gnus users to ensure article buffers are not dimmed.

 `dimmer-configure-hydra' is a convenience function for hydra users to ensure  "*LV*" buffers are not dimmed.